pringlized/phraseware/README.md

 # phraseware
-A Diceware inspired C# command-line password generator
+A Diceware inspired command-line password generator in python and C#

-Passphrase home page: <a href="http://world.std.com/~reinhold/diceware.html">http://world.std.com/~reinhold/diceware.html</a>
+Diceware home page: <a href="http://world.std.com/~reinhold/diceware.html">http://world.std.com/~reinhold/diceware.html</a>

 Wikipedia: <a href="http://en.wikipedia.org/wiki/Diceware">http://en.wikipedia.org/wiki/Diceware</a>

 Had a couple hours to burn and wanted to work on something random (pun intended).
-Read an interesting forum post last night about a password generation algorithm call Diceware.
-It not difficult nowadays to create tough passwords but they are rarely if ever rememberable.
+Read something interesting about a password generation algorithm call Diceware.
+Thought about it and, it's not really difficult nowadays to create tough passwords but they are rarely if ever rememberable.

-So thought I'd whip one together for fun.
+So I thought I'd whip one together for fun.
 I'm not a cryptologist or a mathematician for that matter.
 It's really simple but works.
-The randomness of the numbers feels like it could be better.
-Will have to calculate the maths another day.
+Haven't tested the true entroy of the random numbers generated, but it does create some interesting and unique pass phrases.
+I'll have to calculate the "maths" another day.

-### In C#
+### C-Sharp

 Clone the repo, and build.
 I used Xamarin to write this, so I just ran it from bin/Debug under the solution folder.
 I had no need at this time to set up a full build process.
 To run from where ever you saved it, open a terminal and from that directory: